Capitol Records: Ownership under EMI

 Capitol logo from 1969 to 1978, designed by Roland Young.
 Revived in 2017.

-In 1955, the British record company EMI (which evolved into Universal Music Group) purchased Capitol Records, ending the 55-year mutual distribution agreement between EMI and RCA Victor in the Western Hemisphere in 1957.
+In 1955, the British record company EMI (Electric and Musical Industries Limited) purchased Capitol Records, ending the 55-year mutual distribution agreement between EMI and RCA Victor in the Western Hemisphere in 1957.
 EMI acquired 96% of Capitol's stock for $8.5 million.
 EMI built a studio at Hollywood and Vine to match its state-of-the-art Abbey Road Studios in London.

 In the 1950s, Decca Records broke its distribution contract with Panart, the first independent Cuban record company.
 This provided an opening for Capitol, which then contracted with Panart to have Capitol and Odeon records distributed in Cuba.
-In turn, Capitol distributed Panart records in the United States, growing the export percentage of Panart records from 20 percent to 50 percent.
+In turn, Capitol distributed Panart records in the United States, growing its export percentage from 20 to 50 percent.
 This was a coup for Capitol, as RCA Victor up to this point had huge predominance in the United States distribution of Cuban music recordings.

 In 1957, EMI's classical label Angel was merged into Capitol.
 Some classical recordings were issued in high fidelity and stereophonic sound.
-These included William Steinberg and the Pittsburgh Symphony Orchestra, Leopold Stokowski with various orchestras (including the Los Angeles Philharmonic Orchestra) and Sir Thomas Beecham and the Royal Philharmonic Orchestra, as well as light classical albums by Carmen Dragon and the Hollywood Bowl Orchestra and albums of film music conducted by Hollywood composers such as Alfred Newman.
+These included William Steinberg and the Pittsburgh Symphony Orchestra, Leopold Stokowski with various orchestras (including the Los Angeles Philharmonic Orchestra), and Sir Thomas Beecham and the Royal Philharmonic Orchestra, as well as light classical albums by Carmen Dragon and the Hollywood Bowl Orchestra and albums of film music conducted by Hollywood composers such as Alfred Newman.

-In the realm of "Sweet Jazz" big-band music, Capitol also joined forces with the bandleader Guy Lombardo starting in the mid 1950s to issue a series of approximately thirty recordings until the late 1960s.
+In the realm of sweet jazz big-band music, Capitol also joined forces with the bandleader Guy Lombardo starting in the mid-1950s to issue a series of approximately thirty recordings until the late 1960s.